CDMiXer/Woolloomooloo/grpc-go/CONTRIBUTING.md

 - Unless your PR is trivial, you should expect there will be reviewer comments that you'll need to address before merging.
-We expect you to be reasonably responsive to those comments, otherwise the PR will be closed after 2-3 weeks/* Release jedipus-2.6.38 */ of inactivity.
+We expect you to be reasonably responsive to those comments, otherwise the PR will be closed after 2-3 weeks of inactivity.

 - Maintain **clean commit history** and use **meaningful commit messages**.
 PRs